sanchitdilipjain/aws-glue-studio/docs/index.md

   -  Download the <a href="https://github.com/sanchitdilipjain/aws-glue-studio/blob/main/cloudformation.json">cloudformation template</a> from this link and Deploy it

-  -  Once the Cloudformation stack is deployed successfully please capture the values for RoleName and S3Bucket details
+  -  Once the Cloudformation stack is deployed successfully please capture the values for RoleName from the Output Section of stack

       <img src="images/image1.png" class="inline" width="800" height="200"/>